-During her first years you’ll be amazed of how your little one goes from babbling to knowing how to participate in conversations.
-We’ve put together a talking timeline of what you can expect of your little one’s language process during this exciting time.
+During their first years, you’ll be amazed at how your little one goes from babbling to knowing how to participate in conversations.
+We’ve put together a talking timeline of what you can expect of your little one’s language development during this exciting time.
 This will give you a general idea of their progress.

 Birth to 3 months

 Remember that for your child a “word” is any sound that consistently refers to the same person, object, or event.
 So, as your little one tries to imitate syllables and understand word phrases, you might hear “mog” every time she wants milk.
 You should treat “mog” as a legitimate word, but reply with “milk”.
-Eventually she’ll make the correction herself.
-Around her first birthday her words will consist of a sort of gibberish that has the variations of understandable speech.
-So, as long as she’s experimenting with sounds that vary in intensity, pitch, and quality, she’s getting ready to talk.
+Eventually, they’ll make the correction themselves.
+Around their first birthday, their words will consist of a sort of gibberish that has the variations of understandable speech.
+So, as long as they’re experimenting with sounds that vary in intensity, pitch, and quality, they’re getting ready to talk.